gitter-badger/grow-controller-Rpi/README.md

 4 more project info read comments in settings.py

+run cronmaker from menu

-install crontab with cronmaker.py from menu(automatic)
+install crontab from menu

 **************************************************